Faculty members needing an item for a longer period than the standard loan should inquire with the circulation librarian for an extension.

 Holds cannot be placed on circulating equipment.

-ILL request will be placed in lieu of recalling items unless the item cannot be procured from another library.
+ILL requests will be placed in lieu of recalling items unless the item cannot be procured from another library.

 Faculty are periodically, and at the end of each semester, notified of overdue material.
 Although faculty are not subject to overdue fines, faculty are urged to return materials so other patrons can use them.